Originally posted 2020-05-09 01:27:49.

 Without going into the subtle points of variation between these doctrines it is clear that all expressly condemn abortion in all cases except where the mother’s life is seriously endangered by carrying to term and for some, even this is not enough to justify it.

 These concerns are based in the sanctity of human life, something that Enlightened, Post-Renaissance European culture also holds central, although for more secular reasons.
-These are to do, as we explained above, with the idea that individual human beings have equal right to protection, especially of life, under law.
+These are to do with the idea that individual human beings have equal right to protection, especially of life, under law.

 For those of faith, the situation is quite clear: abortion is either proscribed entirely, or permissible only under very specific circumstances, in those religions that have by far the most followers globally; we should remember that Hinduism directly informs other important religions like Sikhism and Buddhism, increasing the reach of its injunctions.